-NORTHFIELD, Vt. - Kayleigh Shappy nailed two free throws with 12 seconds remaining to lift the Norwich University women's basketball team to a 63-62 victory over visiting Johnson & Wales in a GNAC contest Saturday afternoon at Andrews Hall.
+NORTHFIELD, Vt. - Jamel Bedford led a trio of Cadets in double-figures with a game-high 19 points as the Norwich University men's basketball team defeated Johnson & Wales, 71-63, in a GNAC contest Saturday afternoon at Andrews Hall.

 Norwich (11-7, 7-5 GNAC) also got 16 points and eight rebounds from Mike Filipek, and 15 points and 11 rebounds from Jerrold Williams.
 Derrick Montiero played a solid all-around game, chipping in seven points, five assists, five steals and four rebounds.

 The Cadets outscored the Wildcats, 40-16, in the paint, and NU also turned 18 JWU turnovers into 23 points.

 The first half was a back-and-forth affair that featured seven ties and two lead changes.
 Neither team led by more than five points, and it was Norwich that took a slim 32-29 lead into halftime.